baskuit/oak/include/battle.md

 Because this support is experimental, `oak` is pinned to a fork which begins at a fixed commit on the main repo.
 The fork also has a patch to the probability measuring mode and a chance to the debug log binary procol to support the encoding/decoding of model values, policies, and (TODO) data matrices.

+## Zig

+Zig frequently undergoes breaking changes.
+This fork of lipkmn will compile with

+> "version": "0.12.0-dev.2990+31763d28c"

 # Template

 The wrapper for the battle object has several template parameters.